Find Affordable College Courses

 • Clinical Laboratory Manager

-In the United States, there were 171,400 jobs for Histotechnologist or Histologic Technician in 2016.
+In 2016, there was an estimated number of 171,400 jobs in the United States for Histotechnologist or Histologic Technician.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologist or Histologic Technician by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 undefined